 If this step has already been completed, move to step 2.

-2. The student will make an appointment with Disability Services staff to review documentation provided and assist in determining appropriate accommodation.
+2. The student will make an appointment with Student Accessibility Services (SAS) staff to review documentation provided and assist in determining appropriate accommodation.

-3. Disability Services staff will prepare an Accommodation Letter outlining the accommodations for which the student has been approved.
+3. SAS staff will prepare an Accommodation Letter outlining the accommodations for which the student has been approved.

 Letters regarding student-specific accommodations are prepared for relevant faculty members/instructors or for that student’s designated contact at the graduate program.
-Disability Services staff is available to explain the procedures and assist students as needed.
-If difficulties arise in obtaining accommodations or there are concerns related to this process, it is the student's responsibility to contact Disability Services immediately.
+SAS staff is available to explain the procedures and assist students as needed.
+If difficulties arise in obtaining accommodations or there are concerns related to this process, it is the student's responsibility to contact SAS immediately.

 Step 3 will be repeated each semester (or at other times, as appropriate) to review accommodations needed.